On Retrieval Augmentation and the Limitations of Language Model Training: Generalization from Over-specification

 \subsection{Experimenting with GPT-3.5-turbo}

-Finally, we inspect whether scaling mitigates the challenge of generalization.
-We use the template ``User: Who is the child of \texttt{[villager]}, the one who \texttt{[desc]}?
-Assistant: \texttt{[child]}.'' to make it fit the conversational format of GPT-3.5-turbo.
-The performance of GPT-3.5-turbo is also far from perfect).
+To inspect whether scaling mitigates the challenge of generalization, we further experiment with GPT-3.5-turbo.
+We construct a conversational version of Macondo, Macondo-Conv to fit the conversational format of GPT-3.5-turbo.
+In the training set, sentences follow the template ``User: Who is the child of \texttt{[villager]}, the one who \texttt{[desc]}?
+Assistant: \texttt{[child]}.''.
+The test examples follow the template ``User: Who is the child of \texttt{[villager]}?
+Assistant: \texttt{[child]}.''.
+The dataset contains 125 villagers having 2 children for lower fine-tuning costs.

+The result in Figure~\ref{fig:gpt35} shows that GPT-3.5-turbo can not generalize to a test set without over-specification.
 This suggests that scaling up the model size alone cannot solve this generalization challenge.
-The inability to generalize from over-specified training data is a fundamental limitation of LM training.
+This failure to generalize may be a fundamental limitation of LM training.